Kyei-frank/Indian-Start-up-Funding-Analysis/README.md

 HYPOTHESIS: Indian startup Ecosystem is being championed by the Technology Sector

 ## Technologies Used:
-Python
+- Python
-Pandas
+- Pandas
-numpy
+- Numpy
-Matplotlib
+- Matplotlib
-Seaborn
+- Seaborn